jcrugzz/madmimi/Readme.md

 ```

 The problem with the original [Mad Mimi interface](https://github.com/nicholaswyoung/madmimi) is that all API calls work with the same configurations object.
-If you wanted to call the API twice without waiting for one API call to complete, and each call involved different configurations (e.g., one call involved a https MadMimi endpoint(```https://api.madmimi.com```) while another call involved a http MM endpoint(```http://api.madmimi.com```), this would present a problem.
+If you wanted to call the API twice without waiting for one API call to complete, and each call involved different configurations (e.g., one call involved a https MadMimi endpoint ```e.g., https://api.madmimi.com``` while another call involved a http MM endpoint ```e.g., http://api.madmimi.com```, this would present a problem.

 This is resolved in this module because the constructor of interest from the original module's library is exposed, so that developers can create an instance with a separate configuration object for each set of requests they want to send involving the same configuration details (protocol (http/https), email, and secret API key).